Naatyu/MagNav/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details (not implemented) │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries (not implemented) │
+    ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks
     │